freenas/freenas-docs/userguide/support.rst

 The
 `FreeNAS Forums <https://forums.freenas.org/index.php>`__
-are an online resource where people can ask questions, receive help, and share findings with other %brand% users.
+are an active online resource where people can ask questions, receive help, and share findings with other %brand% users.
 New users are encouraged to post a brief message about themselves and how they use or are considering using %brand% in the
 `Introductions